yvan-dz/Portfolio-Python/README.md

-I use SQLite for the moment as database, so it actually doesnt work online. you can download the project and test it local. the user name is admin and the password is pass123. you can login and test the blog (add, modify, delete),same with the projects. i will try to use a cloud database, so it can run online.
+‼️PLEASE I ONLY GIVE THE LOGIN DATA SO YOU CAN TEST THE SITE; DONT DO MESS IN IT‼️ The username is admin and the password is pass123. you can login and test the blog (add, modify, delete),same with the projects. please only delede or modify projects that you have created. and dont do mess with it pleas.